jessykim/pick-up-bball/README.md

 - [Font Awesome](https://fontawesome.com/)

 ## Icebox Items 🧊
-  - Provide the option to turn on notifications and be alerted of an upcoming run that a user is signed up for
+  - [ ] Provide the option to turn on notifications and be alerted of an upcoming run that a user is signed up for
-  - Provide a page with a list of all the upcoming runs a user is wanting to attend
+  - [ ] Provide a page with a list of all the upcoming runs a user is wanting to attend
-  - Create admin authorization to limit who gets to schedule a run
+  - [ ] Create admin authorization to limit who gets to schedule a run
-  - Provide easy access for users to pay the host of a run directly through the app
+  - [ ] Provide easy access for users to pay the host of a run directly through the app
-  - Include a time input where users can schedule runs at any time throughout the day
+  - [ ] Include a time input where users can schedule runs at any time throughout the day
+  - [ ] List the scheduled runs in order from earlier to later dates